Near-One/rainbow-bridge/README.md

     rainbow --help
 ```

-Alternatively, clone this repo, `cd environment && yarn install && cd ..`, then you can see what commands you can use with:
+Alternatively, clone this repo, `yarn install`, then you can see what commands you can use with:

 ```
     ./index.js --help